Tokimon/jsfns/packages/core/README.md

-If you have any questions, find any bugs or have ideas for missing functionality you would like to see included, feel free to add an issue in the [issue list](https://github.com/Tokimon/jsfns/issues) or perhaps do a [Pull Request](https://github.com/Tokimon/jsfns/pulls) of a great snippet you created.
+If you have any questions, find any bugs or have ideas for missing functionality you would like to see included, feel free to add an issue in the [issue list](https://github.com/Tokimon/jsfns/issues) or perhaps do a [Pull Request](https://github.com/Tokimon/jsfns/pulls) of a great method you created.